 Where to stay: luxury 4-star apartments, Le Cristal de l’Alpe is at the heart of the resort, 200m from the slopes and 50m from the nearest ski-lifts and shops.

 Where to stay: the three-star L’Ecrin des Neiges apartments in Chamrousse 1750 are south-facing and have doorstep skiing.

-The resorts of Villard-de-Lans/Corrençon have 125km of pistes, including some wooded trails through the forest.
+The resorts of Villard-de-Lans/Corrençon have 125km of piste, including some wooded trails through the forest.
 The Carole Montillet slope in Villard-de-Lans/Corrençon is a challenging black run named after the former ski champion.

-Villard-de-Lans/Corrençon is well-known for its Nordic skiing.
-It hosts regional and national competitions, but they are also used by the French Nordic Skiing School of Villard de Lans/Corrençon to let holidaymakers experience Biathlon – an Olympic winter sport combining cross-country skiing and shooting.
+Away from Alpine skiing, Villard-de-Lans/Corrençon is also known for its Nordic skiing.
+It hosts regional and national competitions, and the French Nordic Skiing School of Villard de Lans/Corrençon allows holidaymakers to experience Biathlon – an Olympic winter sport combining cross-country skiing with shooting.

-Don’t miss the odd site of the Scallop (Coquille St Jacques) festival in Villard de Lans.
-They transport some 35 tonnes of scallops from St Brieuc in Brittany for the festival which includes workshops, tastings and live music.
-It celebrates its 12th edition in March 2020.
+Don’t miss the unusual sight of the Scallop (Coquille St Jacques) Festival in Villard de Lans.
+Some 35 tonnes of scallops are transported from St Brieuc in Brittany for a festival which includes workshops, tastings and live music.
+The next festival takes place in March 2022.

-Where to stay: Le Splendid is a historic Grand Siècle hotel converted into bright, comfortable apartments with a touch of Art Deco style.
+Where to stay: Le Splendid is a historic Grand Siècle hotel converted in 2019 into bright, comfortable apartments with a touch of Art Deco style.

 Les 7 Laux

-Les 7 Laux has particularly attractive mountain scenery and is a convenient 35-minute transfer from Grenoble airport.
-It is made up of three lift-linked villages and 120km of slopes in the Belledonne range.
-The pistes are rated by locals and the ski area is home to one of the best snow parks in France, with a BigAirBag and a dedicated lift.
+Les 7 Laux has striking mountain scenery and is a convenient 35-minute transfer from Grenoble airport.
+It is made up of three lift-linked villages and 120km of slopes in the Belledonne mountain range.
+The pistes are highly rated locally and the ski area is home to one of the best snow parks in France, with a BigAirBag and a dedicated lift.

 While you are here you can book a session of Cardiac Coherence – it’s a breathing method that regulates the heartbeat in times of stress.
 It is best practised outdoors, with rhythm variations, energising, relaxing, balancing and breathing associated with movement to harmonise your body and mind with the outdoors environment.
-And to experience a true feeling of escapism, spend a night in the traditional Habert d’Aiguebelle mountain refuge.
-It’s reached on snowshoes and, once you’ve arrived, you’ll share a meal with your fellow adventurers in groups of 10, and then bed down for the night.
+And to experience a true feeling of escapism, you can spend a night in the traditional Habert d’Aiguebelle mountain refuge.
+It’s reached on snowshoes and on arrival you share a meal with your fellow adventurers and then bed down for the night.

-Where to stay: Les Granges des 7 Laux in Prapoutel, which is ski-in ski-out.
+Where to stay: Les Granges des 7 Laux in Prapoutel is ski-in ski-out.
 The building is 200m from the local shops, bars, restaurants and ski school meeting point.

-The small airport of Grenoble Alpes Isère is the best way to access the resorts.
-There are direct shuttle services from the terminal that take you to all the main ski resorts.
-You can fly into Grenoble during the week – or at the weekend – from London, Edinburgh, Glasgow, Birmingham, Bristol, Leeds, Liverpool, Manchester, Dublin and Guernsey, with easyJet, Jet2, British Airways, Ryanair, and Wizz Air.
+The small airport of Grenoble Alpes Isère is the best way to access the region; flights are with BA, easyJet, Ryanair and Jet2, and direct shuttle services from the terminal take you to and from all the main ski resorts.